benjamin-awd/NYT-Article-Popularity/README.md

 ## Related Work

-In the course of this project, I also found a few other datasets that focus on the prediction of online news popularity:
+In the course of this project, I found a few other datasets that have a similar focus on online news popularity:
-- [Mashable 2015 Dataset](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) - contains covers 39,797 articles and over 61 features.
+- [Mashable 2015 Dataset](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) - contains 39,797 articles and over 61 features.
+In addition to features such as sentiment polarity, the authors of the dataset used latent dirichlet allocation (LDA) to group articles into five different topics.
-- [New York Times Blog Posts 2015 Dataset](https://www.kaggle.com/c/15-071x-the-analytics-edge-competition-spring-2015/overview) - a dataset that was part of a Kaggle competition to predict the popularity of New York Times blog posts.
+- [New York Times Blog Posts 2015 Dataset](https://www.kaggle.com/c/15-071x-the-analytics-edge-competition-spring-2015/overview) - part of a Kaggle competition to predict the popularity of New York Times blog posts.
+Contains A wide range of models and methods were used in this competition.
 - [New York Times Comments 2017 / 2018 Dataset](https://www.kaggle.com/aashita/nyt-comments) - this dataset was mainly used by Kaggle users to analyze comment popularity e.g. what makes a comment popular, or likely to be recommended to other readers by the NYT staff.

 ## Data Dictionary